Landscaper removing invasive plants

 “It’s a constant battle,” he says.

-When St. Mary’s County received federal grant money to remove the invasive plants encroaching on Myrtle Point State Park, they called on Level Green to tackle the project.
+When St. Mary’s County received federal grant money several years ago to remove the invasive plants encroaching on Myrtle Point State Park, they called on Level Green to tackle the project.

-On a typical commercial property that has routine maintenance, weeds get regularly removed, Butler says.
+On a typical commercial property that has routine maintenance, invasive plants are less of an issue, Butler says.
 But some properties own borders of woods that don’t get maintained, and that's where invasive plants become a problem.

 In pine and evergreen forests, little light penetrates and the thick natural mulch of pine needles keeps invasive plants from sprouting.
 But deciduous woods are vulnerable.